Coronavirus: Hong Kong reopening threatens to renew mass protests | DW | 13.05.2020

 Protesters defy physical distancing rules

-As Hong Kong and the rest of the world began to loosen COVID-19 restrictions and looked to restart their economies this week, economists cautioned against too much optimism, warning that relaxations of physical distancing measures could trigger a reawakening of demonstrations, meaning the Hong Kong economy is likely to remain depressed.
+As Hong Kong and the rest of the world began to loosen COVID-19 restrictions and looked to restart their economies this week, economists cautioned against too much optimism, warning that relaxations of physical distancing measures could trigger renewed demonstrations, meaning the Hong Kong economy is likely to remain depressed.

 Read more: After coronavirus, don't write off China as world's factory

-Hong Kong police reported the arrest of 230 people — some as young as 12 — on Monday, after they responded to a series of "one country, two systems" protests the day before.
+Hong Kong police reported the arrest of 230 people — some as young as 12 — on Monday, after they responded to a series of "one country, two systems" protests the day before, which push to protect Hong Kong's civic independence from China.
 Police arrested the demonstrators on a range of charges, including defying a ban on gatherings of more than eight people.
 Tensions between Hong Kong authorities and residents have been rife ever since the administration sought to pass a now-withdrawn extradition bill, which was widely seen as a direct threat to Hong Kong's autonomy.

 But that is not how Chau sees it.
 She said that positive change and improvements to the work lives of millions of Hong Kongers will only come about "if the government really listens to us and respects the Hong Kong people."